dgc-network/coliving-protocol/identity-service/src/notifications/README.md

 Note: if user U3 checks the notification after U1 reposts and before U3 reposts, then two notification db entries will be created w/ the new U2 repost referencing the new notification.
-Note: The pattern is the same for agreements/playlists/album with the only difference being the notification type field being 'RepostAgreement', 'RepostPlaylist', 'RepostAlbum'
+Note: The pattern is the same for agreements/content lists/album with the only difference being the notification type field being 'RepostAgreement', 'RepostContentList', 'RepostAlbum'

-**Favorite (Agreement/Playlist/Album)**
+**Favorite (Agreement/ContentList/Album)**
-Scenario: User U1 and U2 favorite Playlist P1 owned by U3
+Scenario: User U1 and U2 favorite ContentList P1 owned by U3
 DB Entries
-* Notification - userId: U3, entityId: P1, type: 'FavoritePlaylist'
+* Notification - userId: U3, entityId: P1, type: 'FavoriteContentList'
   * NotificationAction - actionEntityType: 'user', entityId: U1
   * NotificationAction - actionEntityType: 'user', entityId: U2

 Note if user U3 checks the notification after U1 favorites and before U2 favorites, then two notification db entries will be created w/ the new U2 favorite referencing the new notification.
-Note: The pattern is the same for agreements/playlists/album with the only difference being the notification type field being 'FavoriteAgreement', 'FavoritePlaylist', 'FavoriteAlbum'
+Note: The pattern is the same for agreements/content lists/album with the only difference being the notification type field being 'FavoriteAgreement', 'FavoriteContentList', 'FavoriteAlbum'

-**Create (Agreement/Playlist/Album)**
+**Create (Agreement/ContentList/Album)**
 Scenario: User U1 and U2 subscribe to user U3 and U3 uploads a public Agreement T1
 DB Entries
 * Notification - userId: U1, entityId: U3, type: 'CreateAgreement'